He Prefers LEGO to Tinker Toys, But…

 Calvin’s an awesome kid, and has hiked before in some real snow (see here), but he had his boots that day.
 Oh well.
 He still kicked butt.

-Tinkerville Brook is one of seven trailed Joshua’s Trust properties in Ashford.
+Tinkerville Brook is one of several trailed Joshua’s Trust properties in Ashford.
 Having only hiked two at the time of this writing, I can’t really say it’s one of the best, but… it’s probably one of the best.

-And even if it turns out not to be, the Tinkerville “area is named after a group of tinkerers – otherwise known as gypsies – who once lived near a mill along the stream,” according to Peter Marteka’s Courant article about the place.
+And even if it turns out not to be, the Tinkerville “area is named after a group of tinkerers – otherwise known as gypsies – who once lived near a mill along the stream,” according to Peter Marteka’s long gone Courant article about the place.
 And that’s fun!

 (If you’re hot for hikes that take in “tinker” places of yore, you can head to Avon’s Garvin-Maher Trail and its Tinker’s Midden.
 Weirdo.)

 The 1.4 mile out-and-back trail here is flat, well-marked, and well-cleared.
 It travels along a little stream and past an old gravel pit.
 I only mention the former gravel pit because everything I’ve read about Tinkerville mentions the thing.
 I have no idea why that’s remotely interesting though.
 It’s just a little chopped out section of a hill.